finhopv/api_weather_devGrid/README.md

 ## Description

-This service collects weather data from the Open Weather API and stores it in a PostgreSQL database.
+This service collects weather data from the Open Weather API and stores it in a SQLITE3 database.
 It provides endpoints to start data collection and check progress.

 ## Functionalities